harshithsai218/3_2-Needs/MLDS_Notes/Unit5_LAQ.md

 - **Data and Task Complexity:** Choose simpler methods like BOW or One Hot Encoding for smaller datasets or when computational resources are limited.

 - **Contextual Understanding:** Opt for N-grams or Word Embeddings when dealing with larger datasets or when nuanced sentiment analysis is required, such as understanding sentiment in reviews or social media posts.

+# Working of Recommendation Systems

+Recommender systems are a type of machine learning system designed to predict and suggest items that a user may be interested in, based on various types of data.
+Here's a detailed explanation of how recommender systems work:

+### 1. Data Collection:
+Recommender systems rely on data about users, items, and their interactions.
+This data can include:

+- **User Data:** Profiles, preferences, demographics, past behavior (e.g., purchases, ratings, likes).
+- **Item Data:** Descriptions, categories, attributes, metadata.
+- **Interaction Data:** Ratings, reviews, clicks, purchases, views, time spent.

+### 2. Preprocessing:
+Before modeling, the data undergoes preprocessing steps such as cleaning, normalization, and feature extraction.
+This prepares the data for the algorithms used in the recommender system.

+### 3. Types of Recommender Systems:

+#### a. **Content-Based Filtering:**
+   - **Concept:** Recommends items similar to those a user liked in the past.
+   - **Algorithm:** Analyzes item characteristics (keywords, categories, features) and user profiles/preferences.
+   - **Process:**
+     - **Item Representation:** Convert item features into a mathematical form (e.g., TF-IDF vectors for text).
+     - **User Profile:** Create a profile based on user preferences and historical interactions.
+     - **Matching:** Recommend items that match the user profile and are similar to items the user has liked before.

+#### b. **Collaborative Filtering:**
+   - **Concept:** Recommends items based on user behavior and preferences across the entire user base.
+   - **Algorithm:** Analyzes user-item interactions (ratings, purchases) to find similarities and patterns among users or items.
+   - **Types:**
+     - **User-based CF:** Finds users similar to the target user based on their item interactions and recommends items they liked.
+     - **Item-based CF:** Finds items similar to those the user liked and recommends them.
+   - **Process:**
+     - **Similarity Calculation:** Measure similarity between users or items (e.g., cosine similarity, Pearson correlation).
+     - **Prediction:** Predict ratings or preferences for items the user has not interacted with based on similar users or items.

+#### c. **Hybrid Recommender Systems:**
+   - **Concept:** Integrates multiple recommendation techniques (e.g., content-based and collaborative filtering) to overcome limitations and provide more accurate recommendations.
+   - **Process:**
+     - **Algorithm Selection:** Combines predictions from different models.
+     - **Weighting:** Assigns weights based on the performance or relevance of each model.
+     - **Fusion:** Blends recommendations to offer diverse and personalized suggestions.

+### 4. Evaluation:
+Recommender systems are evaluated using metrics such as accuracy, coverage (percentage of items or users for which recommendations can be made), and novelty (degree to which recommendations introduce new items to users).

+### 5. Deployment and Feedback:
+Recommender systems are deployed in production environments where they continuously learn from user interactions and feedback.
+They adapt their recommendations over time to reflect changing user preferences and new items.

+### Benefits of Recommender Systems:
+- **Personalization:** Enhances user experience by suggesting relevant items.
+- **Increased Engagement:** Encourages users to explore more content or products.
+- **Business Growth:** Boosts sales and customer retention through tailored recommendations.